Gauri Lankesh: Early life and career

-Gauri Lankesh was born in a Kannada Lingayat family on 29 January 1962.
+Gauri Lankesh was born into a Kannada Lingayat family on 29 January 1962.
 Her father was the poet-journalist P. Lankesh, who established the Kannada-language weekly tabloid Lankesh Patrike.
 She had two siblings, Kavitha and Indrajit.

 Gauri started her career as a journalist with The Times of India in Bangalore.
 Later, she moved to Delhi with her husband, Chidanand Rajghatta.
 Shortly after, she returned to Bangalore, where she worked as a correspondent for the Sunday magazine for nine years.
-At the time of her father's death in 2000, she was working for the Eenadus Telugu television channel in Delhi.
-By this time, she had spent 16 years of her life as a journalist.
+At the time of her father's death in 2000, she was working for Eenadus Telugu television channel in Delhi.
+By this time, she had been a journalist for 16 years.

 Lankesh Patrike

 When their father P. Lankesh died, Gauri and her younger brother Indrajit visited Mani, the publisher of Lankesh Patrike, and told him that they wanted to discontinue the publication.
 Mani convinced them against the idea.
 Gauri then became the editor of Lankesh Patrike, while Indrajit handled the publication's business affairs.

 Beginning in 2001, differences developed between Gauri and Indrajit over the paper's ideology.
 These differences became public in February 2005, when a report about a Naxalite attack on policemen, approved by Gauri, was published in the magazine.
-On 13 February, Indrajit (who was the paper's proprietor and publisher) withdrew the report, alleging that it favored the Naxals.
+On 13 February, Indrajit (who was the paper's proprietor and publisher) withdrew the report, alleging that it favoured the Naxals.
 On 14 February, Indrajit filed a police complaint against Gauri, accusing her of stealing a computer, printer, and scanner from the publication's office.
 Gauri filed a counter-complaint, accusing Indrajit of threatening her with a revolver.
 On 15 February, Indrajit held a press conference, where he accused Gauri of promoting Naxalism through the paper.
 Gauri held a separate press conference where she denied the accusation and stated that her brother was opposed to her social activism.
 Gauri subsequently started her own Kannada weekly called Gauri Lankesh Patrike.